The Muddy Summer Festival Guide: 2018

-After the big chill, let's look forward to this summer's 20 hottest music festivals in Warwickshire and further afield.
+After the big chill, let's look forward to 22 of this summer's hottest music festivals in Warwickshire and further afield.

 Here’s the Muddy Guide to the best urban and rural summer festivals due to amp-it-up in Warwickshire, West Midlands and beyond over the next few months.
 Make some noise!
 Give it up!
 Well, you know, after you’ve come back from the Prosecco tent.